 Results from the phase 2 trials of eteplirsen (Sarepta) are looking promising with dystrophin produced in the muscles and walking ability stabilised.
 The results should be viewed with caution though because testing has so far only occurred in a small number of patients.
 A phase 3 trial is now being planned.

-Unfortunately a large phase 3 clinical trial of drisapersen by Prosensa/GSK did not prove their drug to be effective.
+Unfortunately a large phase 3 clinical trial of drisapersen by GSK did not prove drisapersen to be effective.
 This was announced in a press release on 20 September 2013.
 The trial tested drisapersen in 186 boys from 20 countries around the world (not Australia) for 48 weeks.
 Preliminary results showed that the treated boys performed no better at muscle strength tests (including the six minute walk test) than those receiving placebo.
-This is devastating news for boys with Duchenne MD and their families but there is still hope for the future.
-Exon skipping is still an exciting and promising approach to treat Duchenne MD but perhaps in this trial not enough dystrophin was produced in the right places to have a positive effect on mobility.
-Other formulations of exon skipping drugs such as that being developed by Sarepta Therapeutics (eteplirsen) may be more successful (see above).
-Experts have commented that the phase 2 trial results for eteplirsen are more convincing than the results that were obtained in the phase 2 trial of drisapersen.
+However the drug's original developer - Prosensa - has revealed that, based on more clinical trial results, it may work if boys are treated younger and for longer.

 The aim of gene therapy for DMD is to introduce a healthy synthetic copy of the dystrophin gene into the muscles so that dystrophin protein can be made.
 Several challenges exist with this approach.